dry-rb/dry-rb.org/source/gems/dry-monads/index.html.md

 Before `do` came around here was a warning about over-using monads, turned out with `do` notation code does not differ much from regular Ruby code.
 Just don't wrap everything with `Maybe`, come up with conventions.

 If you're interested in functional programming in general, consider learning other languages such as Haskell, Scala, OCaml, this will make you a better programmer no matter what programming language you use on a daily basis.
-And if not earlier then maybe after that `dry-monads` will become another instrument in your Ruby toolbox :)
+And if not earlier then maybe after that dry-monads will become another instrument in your Ruby toolbox :)

 ## Credits

-`dry-monads` is inspired by Josep M. Bach’s [Kleisli](https://github.com/txus/kleisli) gem and its usage by [`dry-transactions`](http://dry-rb.org/gems/dry-transaction/) and [`dry-types`](http://dry-rb.org/gems/dry-types/).
+dry-monads is inspired by Josep M. Bach’s [Kleisli](https://github.com/txus/kleisli) gem and its usage by [dry-transaction](http://dry-rb.org/gems/dry-transaction/) and [dry-types](http://dry-rb.org/gems/dry-types/).